Al Wahda Road Project, United Arab Emirates

-The Al Wahda Road project in the emirate city of Sharjah will upgrade Al Wahda Street into a double-deck expressway.
-The project will ease congestion on the street, which receives over 110,000 vehicles a day.
+The Al Wahda Road project in the emirate city of Sharjah upgraded Al Wahda Street into a double-deck expressway.
+The project has eased congestion on the street, which receives over 110,000 vehicles a day.

-The project will revamp the 6km-long road, which includes four interchanges: Cultural Square, Shaikh Humaid Bin Saqr Al Qasimi Square (Flying Saucer Roundabout), Yarmook junction and Abu Shagara.
-The junctions and roundabouts of the new Al Wahda road will have flyovers, tunnels and bridges.
+The project revamped the 6km-long road, which includes four interchanges: Cultural Square, Shaikh Humaid Bin Saqr Al Qasimi Square (Flying Saucer Roundabout), Yarmook junction and Abu Shagara.
+The junctions and roundabouts of the new Al Wahda road have flyovers, tunnels and bridges.

 By August 2009, the first phase of the project, including the underpass at Cultural Square and the Flying Saucer junction, were completed and opened to public.